Enzymes contained in the head of the sperm that allow the sperm to penetrate through the zona pellucida of the egg

 An ovary that fails to respond to Follicle Stimulating Hormone (FSH) stimulation.
 See Decreased Ovarian Reserve.

 The sac containing the testicles, epididymis, and vas deferens.

-The male reproductive cells that carry genetic information to the female’s egg.
+Reproductive cells that carry genetic information to the egg.

 The number of sperm in an ejaculate.
 Also called sperm concentration and given as the number of sperm per millimetre.